Buttermilk Fried Chicken

 Instructions

 • Dip chicken pieces in buttermilk then place in flour mixture and shake around making sure to coat each piece.
-Place coated chicken on foil lined cookie sheet.
+Place coated chicken on a foil-lined cookie sheet.
 Cover with wax paper and let sit until flour is paste-like consistency.

 • Add oil to a large skillet and turn to MEDIUM-HIGH heat.
 Add chicken to the hot oil and brown on both sides.
-Reduce heat and let cook until internal temp is 165 degrees.
-We cooked in batches - the wings and legs for about 15 minutes; thighs and breast halves were about 20 minutes.
-We turned the heat back up to MEDIUM-HIGH for an additional few minutes at the end.
+Reduce heat and let cook until internal temp is 165°F. (Cook in batches – the wings and legs for about 15 minutes; thighs and breast halves were about 20 minutes.)
+Turn the heat back up to MEDIUM-HIGH for an additional few minutes at the end.

-• Drain chicken on paper towel-lined plate.
+• Drain chicken on a paper towel-lined plate.
 Keep chicken warm in oven until it's all done.

 Video